Hotmoka/hotmoka/tutorial/Takamaka.md

 same occurs with many traditional Java lists, that do not implement `java.util.RandomAccess` (a notable example is `java.util.LinkedList`).
-In Takamaka, code execution costs gas and computational complexity does matter more than in other programming contexts.
+In Takamaka, code execution costs gas and computational complexity does matter, more than in other programming contexts.

 ### A Note on Re-entrancy <a name="a-note-on-re-entrancy"></a>